Ukaypromise/capstone-wecode/README.md

 ## Acknowledgments

-- Thanks to the reviewers
+- Thanks to [Cindy Shin](https://github.com/Ukaypromise/) whose design gotten from behance was used as an inspiration for this project.
 - etc

 ## 📝 License